Ebenezer080925/Ogundaisi-Ebenezer---Boycode---4.0-Data-analysis-Cohort/README.md

 #        My Journey In the Boycode 4.0 Data analysis Class

+## I'm Grateful to Mr Drozall for taking through this journey and making it easy for us 🙏❤️
 This portfolio showcases my data analysis work across three platforms, progressing from data cleaning and formula-based analysis in Excel spreadsheets to building interactive dashboards On PowerBi and querying relational databases on SQL.
+## Scroll down read through You will love it

 #        TABLE OF CONTENT